Tips on How to Cut Down on Your Smart Phone Expenses

 Sign up for paperless billing.

-Another tip is to ask for your provider if there’s a saving to have paperless billing.
+Another tip is to ask your provider if there’s a saving to have paperless billing.
 Sometimes carriers charge you to mail your mail.
 So it’s always good to ask if there are savings by going paperless.